stablekernel/aqueduct/source/docs/testing/tests.md

 });
 ```

-Anything the `RequestSink` can access, so too can the tests.
+Anything the `ApplicationChannel` can access, so too can the tests.

 ## Configuring the Test Harness